victor-smirnov/digital-philosophy/Artificial Intelligence.md

 ## Beingness and Agency ##

-Beingness and agency are closely related, but the latter has many different meaning in different domains.
-Most of them are reducible to the simple concept of an ability to act _independently_, so actions of an agent are _in some sense_ (ex: from an agent's point of view) are not determined by its environment and decision-making history.
+Beingness and agency are closely related.
+The latter has many different meanings in different domains.
+Most of them are reducible to the simple concept of an ability to act _independently_, so actions of an agent are _in some sense_ (ex: from an agent's point of view) are not fully determined by its environment and decision-making history.
 Otherwise there will be no independence.

 Another aspect of an agency, also a pretty high-level one, is an ability of an agent to _be responsible_ for its actions made _independently_.
 The important property of those actions is that the agent must consider those action made by _it_.